marksailes/sailes.me/content/posts/2020-08-18---how-to-choose-an-aws-messaging-service.md

 So where to start?

-*Personally I start by asking: Will there be multiple consumers.*
+*Personally I start by asking: Will there be multiple consumers?*

 To expand on this further I mean will there be multiple separate system which want to consume this data.
 This is important in order to differentiate between (SQS, Amazon MQ) and (Kinesis, MSK, SNS and EventBridge).